 Best fly rods for trout

 Trout is where it all began for fly fishing and there are more trout rods sold each year than any other type of fly rod.
 Trout rods range from 3 weights through to seven weights at the upper end.
 Choose an action that suits your style of fishing – fast action for punching out long casts and medium action for delicate presentations.
-More info via the button below.
+More info via the button below and in these articles:

 Choosing a Fly Rod for Bass